ashish0kumar/BaatChatAI/README.md

 ## ✨ Features

 - 🤖 AI-Powered Responses: The app uses the Gemini API to provide intelligent and context-aware answers to user questions.
-- 💬 Conversation History: Previous prompts and responses are stored in localStorage, allowing users to view and continue past conversations.
+- 💬 Conversation History: Previous prompts and responses are stored in localStorage, allowing users to view, continue and delete past conversations.
 - 🖥️ User-Friendly Interface: A clean and modern UI built with React, making it easy to interact with the AI.
 - ⚡ Fast and Responsive: Built using Vite, ensuring quick load times and a smooth user experience.
 - 🔒 Secure API Integration: Environment variables are used to securely manage API keys and other sensitive data.
 - 🌐 Real-Time Communication: The app provides real-time responses, making the interaction feel immediate and engaging.
-- 📚 Session Management: Users can manage their session history, clear past conversations, and start new ones.
 - 🔄 Automatic Updates: The app automatically updates the conversation as new responses are received from the API.

 ## 📥 Installation